 Using your local library with the kids is also a good way to spend some quality time with your family.
 Not just for going out on a trip to the library and the joy of searching through a plethora of books but finding books that you can read together at bedtime (children should read for at least 10 minute per day) and books that your children can read to you once their reading improves.

 Bedtime reading for children from an early age is an excellent way to introduce them to books and the joys of reading (picture books are excellent for this).
 It not only helps them to settle at bedtime but can also help them develop language and communication skills and an all-round better aptitude for learning.
 By reading to them and later on with them they will develop skills they will use throughout their lives.

-With the libraries now opening, the first chance you get you should visit your local library, with your children if you have any, and get a library card, it doesn’t cost anything so you have nothing to lose but will be very beneficial for education as well finding some excellent stories to read.
+With the libraries now open, the first chance you get you should visit your local library (in the UK you can find your local library here), with your children if you have any, and get a library card, it doesn’t cost anything so you have nothing to lose but will be very beneficial for education as well finding some excellent stories to read.
 If libraries continue to be underused they will lose their funding and eventually close down, robbing future generations of children of the very basics of education and a wonderful pastime and hobby.

 So pop down to your local library, become a member and BORROW, BORROW and BORROW some fantastic books to read and enjoy.